 I wonder if he prefers it to football?

 By the way, did I mention that I met Caetano Veloso a couple of weeks ago?
-We shook hands and everything.
-Now that's a fucking hero.
+We shook hands and everything

 I did use Shoreditch Station once, a few weeks ago, and I must say I was most impressed by how clean and empty it was at 7pm on a Thursday evening.
 Maybe, in fact, that’s why they want to close it!
 Hmm.
 Nevertheless, I am more then pleased that there is a tube line running straight from my house to Brick Lane, and I am quite prepared to stand alone before a bulldozer or a tank and in front of the cameras of the world’s press to save it, even if it does mean that I will never, ever be able to go back to China.